stefan-hoeck/idris2-json/src/Doc/Tutorial.md

 ```

 The `RecordToJSON` encoder can be used for data types with only
-on constructor.
+one constructor.
 In this case, the constructor name will not
-be part of the encoding.
+be part of the encoded string.
 Likewise, for enum types (all nullary
-constructors), we can opt for encoding just the constructor's name
+constructors), we can opt for encoding just the constructors' names
 (`EnumToJSON`).

-Feel free to load this tutorial in a REPL session, and give
+Feel free to load this tutorial in a REPL session and give
 the encoders a try: `rlwrap idris2 --find-ipkg src/Doc/Tutorial.md`:

 ```